A volatile calm - the paradox of 2016 financial markets

 GET ME BLOCKS

-Part of the issue is that markets are now driven by lightening quick, complex, computerized trading programs at the big banks and investment funds.
+Part of the issue is that markets are now driven by lightening quick, complex, computerised trading programmes at the big banks and investment funds.
 Many of these algorithmic models pick up the same 'buy' and 'sell' signals, magnifying price swings.

 These conditions triggered the "flash crash" in sterling on Oct.
 7, which the BIS is investigating with input from the Bank of England.